Evolution of posts-from rigid to flexible

 Prefabricated and custom made (Schwartz).

-Polyetheretherketone (PEEK) has recent times that have been introduced in dentistry which is a high-performance polymer.
+Polyetheretherketone (PEEK) that has been recently introduced in dentistry is a high-performance polymer.
 It has been used for the fabrication of implant fixtures, fixed, and removable dental prosthesis frameworks, and for implant frameworks and restorative implant parts.
 20Modified PEEK material containing 20% ceramic fillers (BioHPP; Bredent GmbH) has good mechanical properties and excellent biocompatibility.
 It can also be used for the fabrication of prosthesis.

 Biological posts “Biological Post” serves as a homologous recipe for intraradicular rehabilitation of a fractured endodontically treated tooth by virtue of its biomimetic property.
 They are manufactured from the extracted natural teeth which are readily available from tooth banks.
 These posts aid in the strengthening of intraradicular dentin.

 CUSTOM CAST DOWELS